Install and set up Skedulo Packages SDK

 brew install nvm

-When NVM is installed, install NodeJS 12 and switch to it by running
+When NVM is installed, install Node.js v18 and switch to it by running:

-When finished using the SDK, you can switch to other versions of NodeJS as required.
-Ensure you switch back to NodeJS 12 before using the SDK.
+When finished using the SDK, you can switch to other versions of Node.js as required.
+Ensure you switch back to Node.js 18 before using the SDK.

-You will see the following message when the installation is complete:
+You will see the following message when the SDK is downloaded and ready for set up:

 “Welcome to Skedulo’s Packages platform.
 You need to setup self-signed SSL certificates to continue.
 Click here for instructions on how to do this.”